 A negative value of $E_b$ signals the formation of a stable bound state.

-To further distinguish the weakly-correlated state from strongly-correlated states, we analyze the entanglement entropy.
-The many-body wave-function of the system in Eq.(\ref{many_bdy_wave}) can be expressed according to a truncated Schmidt decomposition of rank $D$, namely, $\ket{\Psi} = \sum_{k = 1}^{D} \sqrt{\lambda_k} \ket{\tilde{\phi}^A_{k}} \otimes \ket{\tilde{\phi}^B_{k}}$, where, $\lambda_k$ are the Schmidt coefficients \cite{ekert_1995}.
+To further distinguish the weakly correlated state from strongly correlated states, we analyze the entanglement entropy.
+The many-body wavefunction of the system in Eq.~(\ref{many_bdy_wave}) can be expressed according to a truncated Schmidt decomposition of rank $D$, namely, $\ket{\Psi} = \sum_{k = 1}^{D} \sqrt{\lambda_k} \ket{\tilde{\phi}^A_{k}} \otimes \ket{\tilde{\phi}^B_{k}}$, where, $\lambda_k$ are the Schmidt coefficients \cite{ekert_1995}.
 This is achieved by a singular value decomposition of the coefficient matrix $C_{kl}= (U \lambda V)_{kl}$, where $\lambda$ is a diagonal matrix containing the Schmidt coefficients, and the matrices $U, V$ relate the rotated basis $\{\ket{\tilde{\phi}^{\sigma}}\}$ with $\{\ket{\phi^{\sigma}}\}$.
-The Schmidt coefficients enter as the eigenvalues of the reduced density matrix of any one of the species (say $\rho_A$), and encode the entanglement between the two species.
-Thus, the entanglement can be quantified as the von-Neumann entropy of $\rho_A$~\cite{luigi_2008} defined as
+The Schmidt coefficients enter as the eigenvalues of the reduced density matrix of any one of the species (say $\rho_A$) and encode the entanglement between the two species.
+Thus, the entanglement can be quantified as the von Neumann entropy of $\rho_A$~\cite{luigi_2008} defined as

-The entanglement entropy provides a complementary measure of quantum correlations between the two species that constitute the system.
-Note that for a maximally entangled state, $S_{\rm N}^{\,\max} = \ln(\min(\mathcal{D}_A, \mathcal{D}_B))$, where, $\mathcal{D}_{\sigma}$ is the size of the Hilbert space of species $\sigma$.
+The entanglement entropy provides a complementary measure of quantum correlations between the two species that constitute the system \cite{richaud_2019, richaud_2020}.
+Note that for a maximally entangled state, $S_{\rm N}^{\,\max} = \ln(\min(\mathcal{D}_A, \mathcal{D}_B))$, where $\mathcal{D}_{\sigma}$ is the size of the Hilbert space of species $\sigma$.

 Finally, to assess the adiabaticity of the quench dynamics and quantify the fidelity of the dynamically prepared states, we compute the many-body overlap